Dr Sin Chi CHEW

 Fiona Ni Ni MOE

 Primary liver cancer or hepatocellular carcinoma (HCC) imposes significant challenges to healthcare with huge unmet clinical needs.
 HCC is the second leading cause of cancer-related mortality worldwide in males and 80% of HCC are found in the Asia-Pacific.
 While early-stage HCC is potentially curable by surgical resection, liver transplantation or radiofrequency ablation, recurrences remain common and limits overall survival.
-Survival in intermediate stage HCC may be prolonged by loco-regional therapy in in advanced HCC by systemic therapies.
+Survival in intermediate stage HCC may be prolonged by loco-regional therapy in advanced HCC by systemic therapies.
 Overall, clinical outcomes in HCC remain poorer than that of other common cancers due to the lack of efficacious systemic therapies.
 The biology of HCC is intrinsically challenging as HCC is the common end-point of a number of etiologies with different molecular pathways.
 In addition, significant heterogeneity also exists within the same tumor.

 Subscribe to our mailing list to get the updates to your email inbox...

 11 Hospital Crescent, Singapore 169610 +65 6436 8000